3 ways to debug maven build: maven debug tutorials

 mvn -Dmaven.surefire.debug test

 This will run the tests in a separate process.
-This will listen on port 5005.
-You can attach this process to eclipse for remote debugging.
+This will be on port 5005.
+You can attach this process to Eclipse for remote debugging.

 In the eclipse, you have to create and configure the maven debug options as follows.